anusheel/codegen-py-239/stub.md

-# CRUD generator for NestJS and TypeORM
+# CRUD generator for FastAPI

 In this example, we will create a CRUD generator for FastAPI.